triamazikamno/goconfig/README.md

 }
 ```

-With the example above try environment variables like $DOMAIN or $MONGODB_HOST.
+With the example above try environment variables like *$DOMAIN* or *$MONGODB_HOST* and run the example again to see what happens.

 You can also try using parameters on the command line, try -h to see the help.

 ## Contributing